opus1993/pubrepo/content/post/Working_as_a_Team_with_Different_Backgrounds/index.md

 1. The Oracle, a master of modeling, and
 1. The Maker, a master of engineering.

 Kozyrkov:  "But what the uninitiated rarely grasp is that the professions under the data science umbrella are completely different from one another.
 They may use some of the same methods and equations, but that’s where the similarity ends.
-Far from being a lesser version of the other data science breeds, good analysts are a prerequisite for effectiveness in your data endeavors. "
+Far from being a lesser version of the other data science breeds, good analysts are a prerequisite for effectiveness in your data endeavors."

 ![March 22, 2019; Kevin Hartman, director of analytics for Google, gives the ‘Ten Years Hence’ lecture.
 (Photo by Matt Cashore/University of Notre Dame)](https://mendoza.nd.edu/wp-content/uploads/2019/04/MC-3.22.19-Ten-Years-Hence-08-600x400.jpg)